sanchit1610/social_Media-Instagram-clone/README.md

 It is an open-source initiative that seeks to imitate the features and user interface of the well-known social networking site Instagram.

 Please feel free to ask any question/queries.

+This project is still under process and under tasking.